bab3l/go-netbox/docs/VMInterface.md

 ### NewVMInterface

-`func NewVMInterface(id int32, url string, display string, virtualMachine BriefVirtualMachine, name string, created NullableTime, lastUpdated NullableTime, ) *VMInterface`
+`func NewVMInterface(id int32, url string, display string, virtualMachine BriefVirtualMachine, name string, ) *VMInterface`

 NewVMInterface instantiates a new VMInterface object This constructor will assign default values to properties that have it defined,